Web Content Display (Global)

 Schools Online will automatically scan files for viruses, and will reject any infected files.
 School ICT staff may need to consider how they support you to remove viruses from infected files.Back to top

 If I have a question, is there someone who I can contact?

 If you require assistance in using, or accessing, Schools Online for results entry you can contact your principal's delegate.

 Information on electronic assessment will be updated regularly with training videos and support materials for schools.
-Beyond this, if further assistance is required, you can email Schools Online support or phone on +61 8 8115 4712 between 8.30 am to 5 pm (Australian Central Standard Time).Back to top
+Beyond this, if further assistance is required, you can email askSACE or phone on +61 8 8115 4712 between 8.30 am to 5 pm (Australian Central Standard Time).Back to top